davidedc/Algebrite-website/constexpr-library-docs.md

       --verbose Enable verbose logging

-The tool also copies resources (css,  images  etcetra) that are requestead by pages being rendered (unless  --skip-resources  option is specified.
+The tool also copies resources (css,  images, runtime js, etc.) that are requestead by pages being rendered (unless  --skip-resources  option is specified, see later).

-## Plugins
+## Using external libraries at compile time

 You can use any web development technology (and any number of technologies) to generate the HTML without any fear of bloat.
-For example this page uses prism.js for syntax highlighting, katex for math formulae, viz.js for graphs and asciinema-player for the  ./build.sh  output, along with jquery and papaparse.
-A total of 6mb of javascript that you don't have to download or execute because it's constexpr.
+For example you could use prism.js for syntax highlighting, katex for math formulae, viz.js for graphs and asciinema-player for the  ./build.sh  output, along with jquery and papaparse.
+If those libraries are used at compile time, the constexpr.js compiler will just snapshot the "result" of those libraries (formatted code, graphical output, etc.) and strip out those libraries, saving potentially several MBs of javascript that you don't have to download or execute because it's been evaluated at compile time.

-## Performance

-The compiler doesn't have any noticeable overhead.
-So the compilation time depends on how fast chrome can render all the pages in your website:

-compilation_time≈average_rendering_time×total_number_of_pagesjob_countcompilation_time≈average_rendering_time×job_counttotal_number_of_pages​

-So you can increase the job count using  --jobcount  parameters if you have a ton of cores.
-The sweet spot is around 2X the number of cores/threads.

-However, compilation time shouldn't be an issue regardless of the size of your website.
-Because, as I mentioned above, the original website (the one you write) will look and work exactly the same as the generated website, so you will only have to run the compiler once per deployment.

-On my 4 core / 4 thread 3.5 GHz machine, the amortized compilation time is around 100ms per page, and it should scale down linearly with the number of cores/threads/jobs.
-That puts its performance in the same ballpark as Jekyll.

-If that doesn't work for you, you can use  --entry  option to compile a small number of pages in your website.
-See  [this guide](https://fctorial.com/posts/constexprjs_entry_points.html)  for more information.

-There is also an incremental compilation feature in the pipeline.
-It should be out by the time the page count of this website hits 100 pages (currently at 38).

-## Notes
+## Compile-time CSS

-### 1
 You can mark tags other than  script  with  constexpr  as well.
 Add this code to your page to differentiate original page from the generated page:

     <style constexpr>